-I have also realized what contributed to 15 years of knee pain, which lead to grade 3 meniscus damage.
+I have also realized what contributes to knee pain and knee injuries.
 While not everyone is the same, and not every injury is the same, everyone can benefit from The Tripod.

 This repeated pressure on knees and ankles, whether you walk or run or just stand, is what, in time may lead to pain and injuries.
 Among other reasons.